Wednesday, January 30, 2008

 FASHION WEEK IS HERE AGAIN, GOD HELP ME!

-As it happens every year around this time for the Fall shows and September for the Spring shows, I seem to become very popular.
-I’m sure everyone who has been reading this blog for a while remembers what last September was like for me.
-All of a sudden, people I haven’t heard from in about six months seem to miraculously find me in their phonebooks and need to reconnect - do the math, fashion week is semi-annual, and it’s that time once again.
-This worked so well last September that I have decided to do the list once again – THE FAQ LIST.
+As happens every year around this time for the Fall shows and in September for the Spring shows, I suddenly become very popular.
+I am sure everyone who has been reading this blog for a while remembers what last September was like for me.
+People I have not heard from in six months seem to miraculously find me in their phonebooks and need to reconnect.
+Do the math: Fashion Week is semiannual, and it is that time once again.

 •NO, I DO NOT HAVE EXTRA INVITATIONS FOR ANY SHOWS.